divyaahegde/Analyze-Box-Office-Data-with-Seaborn-and-Python/README.md

 ## 6. Distribution/Frequency of Words used in Titles and Descriptions

 In this section, we will create a **wordcloud** which is a **qualitative** way of telling that more frequently occuring words will be larger in size compared to those that occur less frequently.
-To find the words across our film titles, we can use simple text manipulation like `text = ' '.join(train['original_title'].values)`.
+To find the words across our film titles, we can use simple text manipulation like

+`text = ' '.join(train['original_title'].values)`

 Now use the wordcloud function and setup details such as font size, background color etc. and then use the generate function to create the most frequently occured words.

 `wordcloud = WordCloud(max_font_size=None, background_color='white', width=1200, height=1000).generate(text)`